bitmovin/bitmovin-player-ios-samples/README.md

 +   Add the Bundle identifier of the iOS application which is using the SDK as an allowed domain to the Bitmovin licensing backend.
 This can be also done under `Player -> Licenses` when logging in into [https://dashboard.bitmovin.com](https://dashboard.bitmovin.com) with your account.

     When you do not do this, you'll get a license error when starting the application which contains the player.

++   If developing using Xcode 10 and targeting iOS 12 or higher, for some sample applications it’s necessary to create and use an App ID which has the app service `Access WiFi Information` enabled.
+This currently affects the `BasicCasting` and `AdvancedCasting` applications.

 ## Documentation And Release Notes
 -   You can find the latest API documentation [here](https://bitmovin.com/ios-sdk-documentation/)